The DAO Treasury Problem and Why a Regulated Cayman Fund Is the Right Answer

 Manager Selection and Onboarding

-The appointment of a specialized treasury manager should be conducted with the same rigour applied to any significant service provider engagement.
+The appointment of a specialised treasury manager should be conducted with the same rigour applied to any significant service provider engagement.
 This includes review of track record, operational infrastructure, conflicts of interest, reporting capability, and the ability to operate within the specific mandate and structural constraints of the regulated fund vehicle.
 The fund's board of directors retains the authority to replace the manager if performance or compliance with mandate is unsatisfactory.

 Asset Migration